-- SEC.
-2. Section 662.5 is added to the Code of Civil Procedure, to read: - 562.5. (a) In any civil action where the verdict of the jury on the issue of damages is supported by substantial evidence but an order granting a new trial limited to the issue of damages would nevertheless be proper, the trial court may grant a motion for new trial on the ground of inadequate damages and make its order subject to the condition that the motion for a new trial is denied if the party against whom the verdict has been rendered consents to an addition of so much thereto as the court in its discretion determines. - (b) Nothing in this section precludes a court from making an order of the kind described in subdivision (a) in any other case where such an order is constitutionally permissible. - (c) Nothing in this section affects the authority of the court to order a new trial on the ground of excessive damages and to make such order subject to the condition that the motion for a new trial on that ground is denied if the party recovering the damages consents to a reduction of so much therefrom as the court in its discretion determines.
+SEC.
+2. Section 662.5 is added to the Code of Civil Procedure, to read:

+662.5. (a) In any civil action where the verdict of the jury on the issue of damages is supported by substantial evidence but an order granting a new trial limited to the issue of damages would nevertheless be proper, the trial court may grant a motion for new trial on the ground of inadequate damages and make its order subject to the condition that the motion for a new trial is denied if the party against whom the verdict has been rendered consents to an addition of so much thereto as the court in its discretion determines.

+(b) Nothing in this section precludes a court from making order of the kind described in subdivision (a) in any other case where such an order is constitutionally permissible.

+(c) Nothing in this section affects the authority of the court to order a new trial on the ground of excessive damages and to make such order subject to the condition that the motion for a new trial on that ground is denied if the party recovering the damages consents to a reduction of so much therefrom as the court in its discretion determines.

 Comment.
-This section makes it clear that additur may be used in certain cases as an alternative to granting a motion for a new trial on the ground of inadequacy of damages.
-The section is permissive in nature; it does not require that additur be resorted to merely because the conditions stated in the section are satisfied.
-The section does not preclude the use of additur in any other case where it is appropriate.
-Nor does the section affect existing remittitur practice.
+Section 662.5 makes it clear that additur may be used in certain cases as an alternative to granting a motion for a new trial on the ground of inadequacy of damages.
+The section is permissive in nature; it does not require that additur be used merely because the conditions stated in the section are satisfied.
+The section does not preclude the use of additur in any other case where it is appropriate, nor does the section affect existing remittitur practice.

-Subdivision (a).
-Subdivision (a) authorizes additur only where after weighing the evidence the court is convinced from the entire record, including reasonable inferences therefrom, that the verdict, although supported by substantial evidence, is clearly inadequate.
-See CCDE CIV.
-PROC. § 657.
-In addition, the defendant must consent to the additional damages or the condition upon which the court's order denying the new trial is predicated will not have been satisfied and hence insofar as the order grants a new trial it will become effective as the order of the court.
+Subdivision (a) Subdivision (a) authorizes additur only where after weighing the evidence the court is convinced from the entire record, including reasonable inferences therefrom, that the verdict, although supported by substantial evidence, is clearly inadequate.
+See Code Civ.
+Proc. § 657.
+In addition, the defendant must consent to the additional damages; otherwise, the condition upon which the court's order denying the new trial is predicated will not have been satisfied and, insofar as the order grants a new trial, it will become effective as the order of the court.
 These conditions are designed to meet the constitutional objections to additur in unliquidated damages cases that were raised in Dorsey v.
-Barba, 38 Cal.2d 350, 240 P.2d 604 (1952).
-See the discussion in 8 CAL.
-LAW REVISION CCMM'N, REP., REP. & STUDIES \\\\\\\\\\ (1966-67).
+Barba, 33 Cal.2d 350, 240 P.2d 604 (1952).
+See the discussion in 8 Dorsey Law Revision Comm'n, Rep., Rec. & Studies 600-600 (1967).

 The exercise of additur authority under subdivision (a) is limited to cases where "an order granting a new trial limited to the issue of damages would . . . be proper."
 This limitation prevents the use of additur where the inadequate damages are the result of a compromise on liability.
 A new trial limited to the issue of damages is not appropriate in such a case.
+E.g., Hamasaki v.
+Flotko, 39 Cal.2d 602, 248

-E.g., Leipert v.
-Honald, 39 Cal.2d 462, 247 P.2d 324 (1952); Hamasaki v.
-Flotho, 39 Cal.2d 602, 248 P.2d 910 (1952).
+P.2d 910 (1952); Leipert v.
+Honold, 39 Cal.2d 462, 247 P.2d 324 (1952).